 Budget book (Estimates)

 A proposed budget (also known as the Budget Book and Forecasts) is approved by Members at the end of February or beginning of March.
-Every year the Council publishes an Estimates book setting out, in detail, the agreed budget for the forthcoming financial year.
+The council publishes an Estimates book setting out, in detail, the agreed budget for the forthcoming financial year.